MichaelRo/tuneup/README.md

 npm run dev
 ```

-Visit `http://localhost:5173` and walk through the wizard.
+Visit `http://localhost:5173` and walk through the app.
 The PKCE flow completes entirely in the browser; tokens are cached in `localStorage` for reuse during the session.

 ### 5. Build for production